 In 1922 the Latin alphabet, known as Yanalif (new alphabet), was adopted to write Azerbaijani in Soviet northern Azerbaijan.
 This was essentially an attempt by the Soviet authorities to reduce the influence of Islam in the Turkic republics, all of which used the Arabic script before 1922.

 In 1939 the Cyrillic alphabet was imposed by Stalin, who wanted to discourage contact between the Turkic republics and Turkey, and worried about the development of alliances which might undermine the authority of the Soviet Union.

 A simplified version of the Cyrillic alphabet was introduced in 1958.

-On 16th May 1992 the Latin alphabet for Azerbaijani was slightly revised - the letter ä was replaced with ə and the order of letters was changed as well.
+On 16th May 1992 the Latin alphabet for Azerbaijani was slightly revised - the letter ä was replaced with ə, and the order of letters was changed.

 بوتون اينسانلار حيثييت و حاقلار باخيميندان دنك (برابر) و اركين (آزاد) دوغولارلار. اوس (عقل) و اويات (ويجدان) ييهﺳﻴﺪيرلر و بير بيرلرينه قارشى قارداشليق روحو ايله داوراماليدرلار.

 Bütün insanlar heysiyyət və haqlar baxımından dənk (bərabər) və ərkin (azad) doğularlar.
 Us (əql) və uyat (vicdan) yiyəsidirlər və bir birlərinə qarşı qardaşlıq ruhu ilə davranmalıdırlar.